scharantej/dataplex-oda/02-lab-guide/06-create-exploration-environment.md

 <hr>

-## 3. Lab: Create a Dataplex Exploration Workbench Environment
+## 3. Lab: Create a Dataplex Exploration Workbench Environment Template

+Note that the DEW environment template is merely metadata for an infrastructure configuration, and does not consume resources.
+Therefore, creation of a template is instantaneous.

 ### 3.1.
 Declare variables